davidcoulson/snmp-switch-manager/README.md

       - sensor.uptime
    ```

+   The `anchor_entity` is any entity in your switch so it knows which ports and diagnostics to display.

    Clicking a port opens a dialog with quick actions to toggle the port or edit its description.

 <p float="left">